veeragoni/cdktf-provider-oci/GITHUB_SECRETS_SETUP.md

 **Secret Name:** `NPM_TOKEN`

+**⚠️ IMPORTANT: You MUST use an "Automation" token, NOT a "Publish" token**

-**How to obtain:**
+**How to obtain an Automation Token:**
 1. Log in to [npmjs.com](https://www.npmjs.com/)
-2. Click on your profile picture → Access Tokens
+2. Click on your profile picture → **Access Tokens**
-3. Click "Generate New Token" → "Classic Token"
+3. Click **"Generate New Token"** → **"Classic Token"**
-4. Select type: "Automation" (for CI/CD)
+4. **CRITICAL: Select type: "Automation"**
+   - ✅ **Automation**: Works with CI/CD, bypasses 2FA
+   - ❌ **Publish**: Requires OTP, will fail in GitHub Actions with error "This operation requires a one-time password"
-5. Copy the generated token
+5. Copy the generated token (format: `npm_...`)
 6. Add it to your GitHub repository:
    - Go to Settings → Secrets and variables → Actions
    - Click "New repository secret"
    - Name: `NPM_TOKEN`
-   - Value: Your NPM token (starts with `npm_`)
+   - Value: Your automation token

+**If you get error "This operation requires a one-time password":**
+- You're using a "Publish" token instead of "Automation" token
+- Solution: Generate a new token and select "Automation" type

 ### 2. PyPI Publishing (Using API Token - Recommended)